OpenMW-CS: autocalc does not work for NPCs added with OpenMW-CS

 I think that the base attributes and skills are based on the race, gender and class.

 I will play with the TES-CS and try to give a basic formula in a few hours.

-#6 Updated by Who Knows over 2 years ago
+#6 Updated by Who Knows almost 3 years ago

 Attribute calculation should be something like

 // attributes = [ "str" , "int" , ... ]

 // fav_attribute contains the two attributes that can be choosen when making an own class, otherwise they are set by the class

 IF $attribute==fav_attributes0 THEN result.[$attribute] += 10